 My brain is already coming up with possible ways I can support my dyslexic students better.
 I'll be sure to try out new ideas and share my findings with you in the future!
 (Subscribe to my blog to be updated when I post.)

 How do you like to support dyslexic students in your classroom?
-Drop us a comment below!
+Drop me a comment below!